Square Sainctelette: Later development

+Construction of Simonis metro station began in 1978, prompting discussions about an underground road link beneath the Square Sainctelette.
+Work on the tunnel started in December 1980 and was completed in 1986.
+The viaduct was demolished in 1984 and replaced by the Leopold II Tunnel.
+During construction, temporary bridges were used, including replacements for parts of the existing viaduct, and two permanent bridges were ultimately built, higher than the previous ones, incorporating the four statues by Ernest Wynants.
+The balustrades of these bridges, combining solid blue stone and stainless steel, echo the interwar bridges constructed during the deepening of the Brussels–Charleroi Canal and the expansion of port facilities, with the statues the only historical elements of the bridges remaining.

-Below the square is Sainctelette metro station, which has never been opened.
+Beneath the square lies Sainctelette metro station, which has never been opened.

 21st century

-The Square Sainctelette has a mixture of residential and office buildings, with culture represented by the Kaaitheater and Citroën Garage, which has been converted into the KANAL – Centre Pompidou museum of modern and contemporary art.
-As a traffic axis, the square, located in the north-western corner of Brussels' Pentagon (Pentagone, Vijfhoek), is part of the Small Ring (Brussels' inner ring road).
+In the 21st century, the surrounding neighbourhood gradually shifted from wholesale trade to a mixture of residential, office and cultural uses.
+The former Citroën Garage was converted into the KANAL – Centre Pompidou museum of modern and contemporary art, while the nearby Kaaitheater occupies the former Lunatheater building.

-In 2019, the square was voted the most dangerous intersection in Brussels in an online poll carried out by the Dutch-language Brussels broadcaster BRUZZ.
-In the same year, plans were completed for a drastic redesign of the square.
-At the beginning of 2022, an application was made to transform the square into a contiguous space with the Place de l'Yser.
+In 2019, the square was voted the most dangerous intersection in Brussels in an online poll conducted by the Dutch-language Brussels broadcaster BRUZZ.
+Plans for a major redesign of the square were finalised the same year, and in 2022, an application was submitted to transform it into a contiguous public space with the Place de l'Yser.

-On 16 October 2023, an intersection and building just off the square were the scene of a terrorist attack in which two Swedish football supporters were killed by a gunman and a third injured.
+On 16 October 2023, an intersection and building just off the square were the scene of a terrorist attack, in which two Swedish football supporters were killed and a third person injured.